greyr8trader/ict-analysis/rulebook/03_market_structure.md

 - An MSS is valid ONLY AFTER liquidity has been taken.
 - A candle DOES NOT need to close beyond a level to confirm an intraday MSS.
 - MSS significance depends entirely on prior liquidity interaction.

+## MSS Preconditions
+- An intraday MSS MUST occur after liquidity is taken.
+- Without an MSS, no trade is valid, even if liquidity is present.
+- Traders MUST wait for a clear violation of a short-term swing; assumptions are INVALID.